Spuriosity1/latticelab/src/struct/indexing.md

 R = a (Z n + x) + r
 $$

 and so we must consider $x$ solutions "modulo Z".
-This is awkward to implement, so at initialisation we compute the Smith normal form -
+This is awkward to implement directly.

+Instead, at initialisation we compute the Smith normal form -
 $$
 L Z W = D
 $$
 Where $L$ and $W$ are invertible integer valued matrices, and $D$ a diagonal integer matrix.

-This tells us that there are exactly $D_{11}D_{22}D_{33}$ primitive unit cells in the enlarged space.
+This tells us that there are exactly $D_{11}D_{22}D_{33}$ primitive unit cells in the supercell.

 $$
 R = a L^{-1} (D W^{-1} n + L x) + r